Webcampak/Documentation/webcampak3.x/src/docs/Use/en_Desktop_Interface.md

 ![Webcampak Version](images/desktop.version.github.en.png)

-It basically tells us that there has been the following new changes (commits) since this webcampak was last updated:
+It basically tells us that there has been the following new changes (commits) since this Webcampak was last updated:

 * Fixed a bug with configuring phidgets sensors
 * Display exception when loading status